 One important note about bonding a super thin 0.03mm skin hair system is that you cannot use tape to attach it onto your scalp because tapes can rip the skin base very easily.

 Solvent Product Recommended

-For the solvent, we would recommend Walker's C22 solvent, and it works really well.
+For the solvent, we would recommend Walker's C22 solvent, it is specialized for reomve glue or tapes from hair system, and it works really well.

 One drawback of this solvent method is that a long time soak in liquid will loose the knots and it might cause shedding issues.
 Another way to remove the adhesive is to spray C22 onto the base and use cotton balls to gently roll off the residues.

 If you need assistance on the cleaning process, feel free to contact our experts at [email protected] and we will be more than happy to help you out.